 General Information.
-Of the six campuses, Storrs is the largest campus with 3,445 acres.
-There are four undergraduate regional campuses strategically located throughout the State in Avery Point, Stamford, Waterbury, and Hartford.
-As of Fall 2022, there are 102 residential facilities on the Storrs campus, serviced by eight large dining halls, and three residential facilities on the Stamford campus.
-Together they have the capacity to provide room and board for approximately 12,500 graduate and undergraduate students.
+Of the seven campuses, Storrs is the largest campus with 3,444 acres.
+There are four undergraduate regional campuses strategically located throughout the State in Avery Point, Stamford, Waterbury, and Hartford, as well as the School of Law in Hartford and UConn Health Center in Farmington.
+As of Fall 2023, there are 99 residential facilities on the Storrs campus, serviced by eight large dining halls, and three residential facilities on the Stamford campus.
+Together they have the capacity to provide room and board for approximately 12,800 graduate and undergraduate students.
 In addition to the regional campuses, the University includes the University of Connecticut School of Law, located in Hartford, and UConn Health, located in Farmington.
-Collectively these campuses are serving a student body of approximately 32,000 in the 2022-23 academic year.
+Collectively these campuses are serving a student body of nearly 32,500 in the 2023-24 academic year.